 The focus of the conversation in this section is on stateside-to-stateside moves.
 Bringing a pet with you overseas requires all of the above.
-Additionally the process is further complicated by host country regulations for bringing animals into the country.
+Additionally, the process is further complicated by host country regulations for bringing animals into the country.

 #4: Air Travel with Pets Is Complicated

 Air travel of any kind, domestic or international, can be very hard on your pet.
-In most cases you will be separated.
+In most cases, you will be separated.
 The animal will be in whatever cage or carrier you have provided in cramped quarters in a special cargo area of the aircraft.

 There may or may not be other animals being transported and this environment is considered high-stress for many (if not all) breeds.
 Temperature controls may not be entirely adequate.
 Noise, vibrations, and other problems can further stress the animals transported in this way.

-And it is sad to point out, but not all animals may survive air travel where international destinations are concerned.
+It is sad to point out, but not all animals may survive air travel where international destinations are concerned.
 The prolonged time spent in such stressful conditions is not advisable for pets with weak constitutions or those who have had surgeries recently.

 Get The Best Pet Carrier Possible for Air Travel

 Those who want to PCS with their pets should take pains not to skimp on the travel kennel or other pet-appropriate container.
 Do not purchase something that does not have an International Air Transport Association rating or is not “International Air Transport Association approved.”
-It’s advisable to try booking non-stop flights to minimize the amount of time you’ll be separated from your pet whether flying domestic or international.
+It’s advisable to try booking non-stop flights to minimize the amount of time you’ll be separated from your pet whether flying domestically or internationally.